tweag/topiary/CONTRIBUTING.md

 If you need to add or update Tree-sitter grammar Wasm files, you can do it like this (using JSON as an example):

-1. Make sure you have Docker running.
+1. Make sure you have Docker running and that you are member of the `docker` group so you can run it without being root.
 2. npm install tree-sitter-cli
 3. npm install tree-sitter-json
 4. An alternative to the above step is to clone a Git repo with the grammars and copy it into `node_modules`.
 5. Make sure you have a file at `node_modules/tree-sitter-json/src/grammar.json`.
-In case of OCaml, you have to copy some directories (you also have to move a `common` directory).
-6. npx tree-sitter build-wasm node_modules/tree-sitter-json
+6. Run `npx tree-sitter build-wasm node_modules/tree-sitter-json`.
+If you get a Docker permission error, you may want to try `sudo chmod 666 /var/run/docker.sock`.
 7. mv tree-sitter-json.wasm web-playground/public/scripts/

+For OCaml, the process is slightly different:

+1. npm install tree-sitter-cli
+2. npm install tree-sitter-ocaml
+3. Run `npx tree-sitter build-wasm node_modules/tree-sitter-ocaml/ocaml`.
+4. mv tree-sitter-ocaml.wasm web-playground/public/scripts/

 The playground frontend is a small React app.
 You can run a development server for that like this:

 ```bash
 cd web-playground